 Skip Breadcrumb Links

-Where can I get help with my mental health?
+How can I get help for my mental illness symptoms?

 For More Information

-- Understanding Mental Illness - Information about mental illness, including common misunderstandings about mental illness.
+- Fast Facts about Mental Illness - Information about mental illness.
 From the Canadian Mental Health Association.

-- Mental Health & Addiction Information - Links to information and resources about mental health and addiction.
+- Mental Illness & Addiction Index - Get informed with clear, reliable information about mental illness and addiction, including treatment and recovery.
 From the Centre for Addiction and Mental Health.